iROSA-lab/tiago_dual_pick_place/README.md

 #### Pick by grasp pose
 In this case a grasp pose (position and orientation) is directly given.
 Since the pipeline works with scene objects, a virtual object is constructed in the scene around the given pose and then picked up.
 Since this virtual object represents the grasp and not any actual object you can completely ignore the visualization.

-To grasp by pose, first call the pick service: `rosservice call /pick`

-Then publish message with pose of object:
+1. Publish message with pose of object:
 `rostopic pub /grasp/pose geometry_gs/PoseStamped "header:
   seq: 0
   stamp: